 However, Platts quotes an EU source as stating the appeal, while seeking to overturn the verdict, will not delay the in depth investigation the Commission is required to undertake.
 Tempus’s challenge, and the subsequent ruling by the ECJ, hinged on the Commission failing to effectively scrutinise the CM’s compatibility with State Aid rules via a formal investigation.

-“The Commission didn’t do a very good job,” said Tempus CEO, Sarah Bell, at the time.“I can explain why the Capacity Market is anticompetitive to a five-year-old,” she suggested, in reference to one-year CM agreements available to demand-side response, versus up to 15-year agreements for new build generation.
+“The Commission didn’t do a very good job,” said Tempus CEO, Sara Bell, at the time.“I can explain why the Capacity Market is anticompetitive to a five-year-old,” she suggested, in reference to one-year CM agreements available to demand-side response, versus up to 15-year agreements for new build generation.

 The UK government says it is working with the Commission to reinstate the Capacity Market as soon as possible.
 In the meantime, it and industry are working to keep collecting Capacity Market payments via bills while the CM is suspended, as collecting payments is not a State Aid issue.
 If the CM is reinstated, payments will then be distributed to capacity providers.